 Economic Damages

 The first type of damage that your lawyer will calculate will be your economic damages.
-These are the financial losses that you and your family experienced due to your loved one’s accident and subsequent death.
+These are the financial losses you and your family experienced due to your loved one’s accident and subsequent death.

 Economic damages can include: